indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 - Evaluation of ElastAlert for setting alerts on ElasticSearch and integration of the same in this project.
 - Service which takes configuration for operator’s actions and pushes to AM so that it matches alerts with the actions.
-- Use of Machine Learning in intelligence module which will predict it’s severity info, priority and type.
+- Use of Machine Learning in intelligence module which will predict its severity info, priority and type.
 - Deployment of finalized project to k8s infrastructure. -->

 ## Tools Used